Oladipupoak/Oladipupoak/README.md

-## I'm an aspiring frontend engineer and designer!
+## I'm a full stack engineer,web developer and designer!

-- 🌱 I’m currently learning Data Structures and algorithms
+- 🌱 I’m currently learning Data Structures and algorithms,JavaScript, React.js and Node.js
-- 👯 I’m currently working on CareerWise and a few other projects
+-👯 I’m currently working on CareerWise and a few other projects
+- 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
+- 💼 Job interests: Software Engineer, Front-end Engineer and Web Developer (Intern or Junior level).
 - 🥅 2023 Goals: Improve my skills and build more projects
 - ⚡ Fun fact: I love to keep streaks!
 ## 🌐 Socials: